Monday, March 27, 2017

 In some respects, I'm reminded of the brilliant Escape From The Planet Of The Robot Monsters but there is far more to this game than simply running around shooting green blobs of plasma, albeit great fun!
 From the very start, you discover that the alien attack is happening and, once they make physical contact with the outer hull, it's only a matter of time before they begin creating havoc with the computer's systems.

-The station has its own style of defence capabilities in the form of a hoover which can suck up the aliens in space - before they can get on board.
-Also, the droids can be controlled to help, and another option is to suit up and head outside to play Jetman with a can of bug spray.
-Yep, Beacon 04523N is hardly Babylon 5 but at least all these options are available.
-Oh, do remember to use the Zippway Shuttles and elevators to travel the Beacon but don't dawdle because the main computer has decided one hour is enough to eradicate the threat before self-destruct is activated!!
+The station has its defence capabilities in the form of a space hoover that sucks up the aliens before they get on board.
+The droids can be controlled to help, and another option is to suit up and head outside to play Jetman with a can of bug spray.
+Beacon 04523N is hardly Babylon 5 but at least these options are available.
+Oh, do remember to use the Zippway Shuttles and elevators to travel the Beacon.
+Don't dawdle because the main computer has decided one hour is enough to eradicate the threat before self-destruct is activated!!

-Control is handled via keyboard and joystick but it's the latter which might disappoint some because I actually found myself holding that in a sideways-on manner, which was a little weird!
-Also, the user interface might take a little time to get to grips with, I found it quite unusual and sometimes a little awkward in the heat of the moment.
+Control is handled via keyboard and joystick but the latter might disappoint because I actually found myself holding it sideways.
+This usually works but some might find it weird!
+Also, the user interface will take time to get to grips with, I found it quite unusual and sometimes a little clumsy in the heat of the moment.

-Graphically, I love the 80s feel of Wreckers and, whilst it doesn't look like it came out of 1991, it has a certain retro charm which I really like.
+Graphically, I love the 80s feel and, whilst it doesn't look very 1991, it uses a retro charm I appreciate.
 Scrolling is adequate but I sure love the station's attention to detail, along with the colourful sprites.
 The title music is just awesome and the box loves to gloat about who made it, Warren Cann of Ultravox!

-Wreckers will certainly keep you on your toes as it requires an urgent attitude with the ability to juggle tasks and think ahead whilst suffering a constant onslaught of baddies.
-Running around zapping aliens is one aspect of the game but, because there is so much going on, it's sometimes extremely hard just to keep up with the panic.
-Now, don't get me wrong, Wreckers is a very good game but one which requires a lot of time and commitment.
-Brace yourself!
+Wreckers will certainly keep you on your toes; it requires an urgent attitude with the ability to juggle tasks and think ahead while suffering a constant onslaught.
+Running around zapping aliens is one aspect of the game but, because there is so much going on, it's sometimes extremely hard to keep up with the situation.
+Don't get me wrong, Wreckers is a very good game but one that requires a lot of time, patience, and commitment.

-* Floppy disks can be found via Old Games Finder with a hard disk version by 8BitChip.
+* Floppies can be found via Old Games Finder with a hard disk version by 8BitChip.

 * Hall Of Light has a superb map of the space station which sure comes in handy!!